maintainerati/site/content/code-of-conduct.md

 -	inappropriate physical contact
 -	unwelcome sexual attention

-No weapons of any kind, drugs, or alcohol are allowed at WONTFIX Cabal venues.
+No weapons of any kind, drugs, or alcohol are allowed at Maintainerati venues.

 Participants asked to stop any harassing behavior are expected to comply immediately.